jfroggatt/cc_fraud_detect/README.md

     -  provided some starting parameters for evaluating LightGBM
  - [readme.so Editor](https://readme.so/editor)
     -  a handy online README.md editor by [Katherine Oelsner](https://www.katherineoelsner.com/)

+## Video Overview
+A video overview of the project can be accessed on YouTube: [CSCA-5622 Final Project](https://youtu.be/ZtnP777eYj8)